mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ### **Cultural Unification for Operational Efficiency and Growth**

-Following a major reorganization, a data organization successfully consolidated multiple cultures and adopted Agile practices, guided by **systems thinking** and **emotional intelligence** principles.
+Following a major reorganization, a Fortue 500 data organization successfully consolidated multiple cultures and adopted Agile practices, guided by **systems thinking** and **emotional intelligence** principles.
 This transformation created a unified, adaptable team, enhancing operational efficiency and positioning the organization for sustained growth.

 **Impact:**